-The GDMM places Constitutional and Human Rights and the Code of Ethics at its core.
-The presence of Constitutional and Human Rights and ethical standards at the heart of the GDMM emphasise that they require primary consideration to inform decision making.
+The GDMM places constitutional, human rights and the Code of Ethics at its core.
+The presence of constitutional, human rights and ethical standards at the heart of the GDMM emphasise that they require primary consideration to inform decision making.
 The GDMM requires that each individual brings these to the forefront of their mind almost automatically, as soon as they are involved in an incident or are considering what to do in a situation.

 The application of the GDMM core, differs from the application of the other circles in a very significant and critical way.
-Placing Constitutional and Human Rights and the Code of Ethics at the core of the GDMM emphasises the professional 'way of being' for all Garda personnel, as they utilise the GDMM, i.e. they allow and require each member of An Garda Síochána/Garda Staff to ask continuously, and regardless of the circumstance...
+Placing constitutional, human rights and the Code of Ethics at the core of the GDMM emphasises the professional 'way of being' for all Garda personnel, as they utilise the GDMM, i.e. they allow and require each member of An Garda Síochána/Garda Staff to ask continuously, and regardless of the circumstance...
+"Am I respecting constitutional and human rights?"
 'Am I being accountable in this situation/incident?' or 'Am I being honest in what I have said to this person?' etc.

-Constitutional and Human Rights dimensions of policing extend to every method of investigation or actions by a police service.
-A core focus on Rights ensures that Garda personnel function within the context of national and international principles of democracy and of minimum standards for the protection of the rights and dignity of every human being.
+1. Constitutional and Human Rights

+A human rights based approach to policing puts constitutional and human rights at the centre of all decision making, that is to say, at the heart of every method of investigation or action by a police service.
+This focus on rights, enables Garda personnel to apply the minimum standards for the protection of the rights and dignity of every human being as required by national and international principles of democracy.
 Awareness of European and international conventions, codes, directives and case law on critical areas of policing such as the use of force, treatment of victims, treatment of persons in custody, are critical to professional policing.
-All communication with stakeholders must be appropriate and respectful and the reasonableness, legality, necessity and proportionality of the decision are considered along with all other strands, to make a balanced decision.
+All communication with stakeholders must be appropriate and respectful and the reasonableness, legality, necessity and proportionality of the decision are considered along with all other strands, to reach a balanced decision.
+Cognisance, at all times, of the nine grounds of discrimination is vitally important: